how to chart moods

 Watch movies, go for walks, listen to music, spend time in the sun, talk with friends, flip through photos, clean the house.
 Open yourself and allow thoughts to trickle in and out.
 Replenish the energy and ideas you’ll use to produce next chance you get.
 You can delay rest, but you can’t skip it.
 Dues you don’t pay today you pay twice tomorrow.

-After determining that you want to watch a movie – a fine choice when one is feeling passive-absorptive-regenerative – you can figure out whether you want to do your passive absorbing alone or with other people.
+After determining that you want to watch a movie – a fine choice when one is feeling passive-absorptive-regenerative, by the way – you can figure out whether you want to do your passive absorbing alone or with other people.

 While going through this exercise, you don’t have to pick a point on each spectrum.
 I think it’s unlikely you’ll have answers for all.
 (Ah yes, I’m feeling productive-active-social-regenerative, that’s the word I was looking for!)
 But with every choice, you filter down many possible activities into the ones best suited to your current mood.